SAP/openui5-docs/docs/sap.f.GridList_2fc256b.md

-An example of a uniform grid layout, where all the grid items in a grout take the same dimensions<a name="loio2fc256be1b4649048b125320628e12f0__fig_pfj_mhs_5fb"/>
+<a name="loio2fc256be1b4649048b125320628e12f0__fig_pfj_mhs_5fb"/>An example of a uniform grid layout, where all the grid items in a grout take the same dimensions

  ![](loio91e4c6b50b9d4ab58f7a4c9ab6e64839_LowRes.png "An example of a uniform grid layout, where all the grid items in a grout take the same dimensions")

-GridList allows for high flexibility layouts, where the app developer can decide on the specific placement and sizing of the grid items<a name="loio2fc256be1b4649048b125320628e12f0__fig_pt5_d4r_1gb"/>
+<a name="loio2fc256be1b4649048b125320628e12f0__fig_pt5_d4r_1gb"/>GridList allows for high flexibility layouts, where the app developer can decide on the specific placement and sizing of the grid items

  ![](loio8b209b06ea254d03a9ca181485a25c38_LowRes.png "GridList allows for high flexibility layouts, where the app developer can decide on the specific placement and sizing of the grid
 					items")